Suggested donation: 20-100/$0.25 each; 101-1000/$0.20 each; 1001-5000/$0.15 each.

 The Added Law

 Galatians 3:19 refers to two different laws: one that existed before Mt.
-Sinai (the commandments, statutes, and judgments that the Hebrews transgressed) and the Covenant (containing those same commandments, statutes, and judgments) that was added at Mt.
+Sinai (the commandments, statutes, and judgments the Hebrews transgressed) and the Covenant (containing those same commandments, statutes, and judgments) that was added at Mt.
 Sinai.
 Verse 19 is correctly interpreted in the following fashion:

 Wherefore then serveth the law [Mosaic Covenant]?
 It was added because of transgressions [of Yahweh’s commandments, statutes, and judgments during the Abrahamic Covenant]….
 (Galatians 3:19)

-Yahweh’s commandments, statutes, and judgments were not the law added at Mt.
+Yahweh's commandments, statutes, and judgments were not the law added at Mt.
 Sinai, therefore they could not have been abolished under the New Covenant.
 The Mosaic Covenant was added at Mt.
-Sinai and was therefore the schoolmaster (mentioned in Galatians 3:24) that was abolished when Yeshua sacrificed Himself in payment for our sins.
+Sinai and was therefore the schoolmaster (mentioned in Galatians 3:24) that was abolished when Jesus sacrificed Himself in payment for our sins.

 Compulsory vs. Voluntary Compliance